Top

 New Jersey Child Support Attorneys Advocating for Your Child’s Best Interests

-Under New Jersey law, parents who divorce remain financially responsible for supporting their children until the children are determined emancipated.
-In many cases, parents are able to agree to terms of child support outside of court.
-In cases where an agreement cannot be reached, the court determines the appropriate amount of child support.
+Under New Jersey law, parents who divorce remain financially responsible for supporting their children until the children are determined to be emancipated.
+In many instances, parents are able to agree on terms of child support outside of court.
+However, if an agreement cannot be reached, the court determines the appropriate amount of child support.
+Understanding this can be key to ensuring a fair arrangement that secures your child's financial needs while considering both parties' capacities.

-At The Family Law Offices of Megan S. Murray, our Monmouth County child support lawyers have handled hundreds of child support cases.
+At The Family Law Offices Of Megan S. Murray, our Monmouth County child custody lawyers have managed hundreds of child support cases.
 We understand how stressful this process can be, which is why our experienced family law firm is ready to help the families of New Jersey.
+We provide a supportive environment where clients can discuss their needs and concerns openly, ensuring they are prepared and informed at every step.

-Contact us online or call (732) 858-0282 to schedule a consultation with one of our experienced New Jersey child support lawyers today.
+Contact us online or call (732) 858-0282 to schedule a consultation with a knowledgeable New Jersey child support lawyer today.

 Understanding Child Support Guidelines in NJ

 Generally, child support is determined by the New Jersey Child Support Guidelines.
-The Child Support Guidelines arrive at a child support amount by factoring:
+These guidelines calculate an amount by factoring in:

-When the income level of the parties exceeds a specified level, a supplemental award of child support, in excess of the Child Support Guidelines, will be awarded.
-A supplemental award is based on a number of factors, and the court will pay careful consideration to the reasonable budget of the child in the context of the marital lifestyle.
+When the income level of the parties exceeds a specified limit, a supplemental award of child support, above the Child Support Guidelines, will be awarded.
+This supplemental award is based on various factors, with careful consideration given to the reasonable budget of the child in the context of the marital lifestyle.
+Understanding how your unique situation may fit within or deviate from these established guidelines is vital.

-Determining appropriate child support can be a complex topic in which the unique details of a particular case form the basis for the determined amount.
-The Law Offices of Megan S. Murray maintains an expert knowledge of the multi-faceted issues on which child support is determined.
-Contact The Family Law Offices of Megan S. Murray to schedule a consultation regarding child support and the specifics of your divorce.
+Determining appropriate child support can be a complex topic where the unique details of a particular case form the basis for the determined amount.
+The Law Offices of Megan S. Murray maintains a comprehensive understanding of the multi-faceted issues on which child support is determined.
+Engaging with a lawyer familiar with both the financial and emotional aspects of these cases is vital.
+Contact The Family Law Offices Of Megan S. Murray to schedule a consultation regarding child support and the specifics of your divorce.

 Call today (732) 858-0282 to schedule a consultation and find out how Megan S. Murray can advocate for you and your child.